jamestomasino/allegra/README.md

 A TCP port based mystery

-## Demo
+## The Story

-The project is currently set up as a short room-based text adventure to demonstrate the data structures and state based flow controls.
-The real storyline will soon replace this demo.

-To try the demo:

-    nc cosmic.voyage 1822
-    - or -
+Talk to Allegra and discover her secrets:

     telnet cosmic.voyage 1822

 ## Installation